 Brodet: This fisherman’s stew is a staple of Croatian costal cuisine.
 A mix of fresh vegetables, at least three different kinds of fish, olive oil, wine, garlic, and perhaps a shellfish added for good measure, it’s typically served with a side of polenta.

 Kuru Fasulye: A simple dish of tomato paste, olive oil, onion, and white beans, Kuru Fasulye is considered an unofficial national dish in Turkey.
-When mixed with a side of rice pilaf, this bean stew becomes a comfort food that’s perfect after a long day of sightseeing in Istanbul.
+When mixed with a side of rice pilaf, this bean stew becomes a comfort food that’s perfect after a long day of Istanbul sightseeing.

-Learn more about different types of Mediterranean food on a cruise to Europe with Holland America Line.
+Try different types of Mediterranean food and explore this amazing place on a cruise to Europe with Holland America Line.